Hamburjare/hamburjare/README.md

 # 🏂 Kalle Suikkari

-> **Digital Craftsman (Game Developer / Programmer)**
+> **Digital Craftsman (Software Developer / Programmer)**

-I'm a indie game developer with a passion for programming.
+I'm a indie Software developer with a passion for programming.
 All projects are build from the ground up, from planning and design to implementation and testing.
 I'm a fast learner, and I'm always looking for new challenges.

 <!-- > **Digital Craftsman (Game Developer / Software Developer)**